-Here are the most frequently asked questions we receive on using a Self Directed Retirement Plan.
-If your question about self directed IRAs isn’t addressed here, please contact us by calling (205) 985-0860
+Here are the most frequently asked questions we receive concerning Self-Directed Retirement Plans.
+If your question about self-directed IRAs isn’t addressed here, please contact us.

-1. How do open a self-directed IRA account?
+1. How do I open a self-directed IRA account?

 It’s as easy as 1, 2, 3!

-- Make an Investment – Direct IRA INNOVATIONS to purchase your investment choice with your IRA by completing a Buy Direction Letter, located in the form section of our web site.
-We’ll show you everything, including how to carry the investment in your IRAs name.
+- Make an Investment – Direct IRA Innovations to purchase your investment choice with your IRA by completing a Buy Direction Letter, located in the Form Center of our web site.
+We’ll show you everything, including how to carry the investment in your IRA’s name.

 Open your self-directed account today!